Favourited 11 times

 The house will be innovative, fully off-grid with solar power and solar/wood/compost hotwater.

 There will be tasks to do such as collect/cut firewood, feed animals and general farm/rural help.
-We have about 50-75 head of cattle on the land, depending on season/rain etc.
+I have some cattle although they come and go.

-The property was abandoned for over 5 years before we got it, and the former owner did not take care of it either.
+The property was abandoned for over 5 years before I got it, and the former owner did not take care of it either.

 This kind of help would ideally suit people really keen to get down and dirty who don't mind doing things alone, or lots of random things.
 I'd love people who are good at taking initiative.
 Experts are always welcome, but anyone willing to learn and enthusiastic is fine by me.